woodrush/lambdavm/README.md

 Macros are defined in [./src/lambda-asm-header.cl](https://github.com/woodrush/lambdavm/blob/main/src/lambda-asm-header.cl).
 For further details on the instruction structure, please see this source.

+## Adaptation to Different Languages
+As mentioned earlier, various lambda calculus languages use a slightly different I/O encoding, such as using [Church numerals](https://en.wikipedia.org/wiki/Church_encoding) to express each character.
+Such differences can be absorbed by using a [wrapper](https://github.com/woodrush/lambdavm/blob/main/src/blc-clamb-wrapper.cl) that adapts the program to its surrounding environment.

+To run a lambda program $F = \lambda s. {\rm code}$ that uses an I/O encoding of method A in a different environment that uses an I/O encoding B, you can wrap $F$ by writing a wrapper ${\rm AtoB}$ and ${\rm BtoA}$:

+$$
+F' = \lambda s. ({\rm AtoB} ~ (F ~ ({\rm BtoA} ~ s)))
+$$

+When $F'$ is run in the environment B, the input string $s$ is first encoded in the method of B.
+However, $F$ expects strings to be encoded in method A.
+This difference in the input is first absorbed by the wrapper ${\rm BtoA}$ which translates $s$ to a format recognizable by $F$.

+After calculuations, $F$ outputs a string in the method A.
+However, this string is not recognizable by the surrounding environment B.
+This difference in the output is then absorbed by the wrapper ${\rm AtoB}$ so that the interpreter recognizes the output by $F$.

+Using this strategy, any program $F$ compiled in a lambda-like language A can easily be transplied to $F'$ that runs on a different language B.
+The same holds for programs written using LambdaVM, making LambdaVM run in various lambda-based languages such as Binary Lambda Calculus, Universal Lambda, and Lazy K.
+The [wrapper](https://github.com/woodrush/lambdavm/blob/main/src/blc-clamb-wrapper.cl) used in LambdaVM is implemented exactly this way.

 ## Implementation Details
 Please see [details.md](details.md).